Best answers for Tier 1 Entrepreneur Interview Questions - Part 2

 Question - What other things have you done in relation to the business apart from writing a business plan?

-The intention of this question, or any other question in this form is to see if you determine whether or not you are a genuine entrepreneur.
+The intention of this question, or any other question in this form, is to see if you determine whether you are a genuine entrepreneur.
 A real entrepreneur planning to move his business to different country would have at least made research on the following: -

-These and many more are some of the things you can do while your business plan is being written.
+These and many more are some things you can do while your business plan is being written.

 Here, the Home Office wants to know how you plan investing the money, where the money is coming from and how you plan to pay back the investment.